Nebulaevo/Paon/documentation/references/api-endpoint.md

 # API endpoints

-The Paon server defines 2 endopoints for each registered site :
+The Paon server defines 2 endpoints for each registered site :
-- one for Client Side Rendering
+- `GET /site-name/` for Client Side Rendering
-- one for Server Side Rendering
+- `POST /site-name/` for Server Side Rendering

 ℹ️ We will assume that the Paon server runs on the same server, on localhost, and listens on port 3000.